lamhq/tech-notes/pages/devops/aws/app-integration/event-bridge.md

 Automatically ingests events **from** over 90 AWS services.

+Can be used to schedule automated actions that self-trigger at certain times using cron or rate expressions.

+Can match events and route them to one or more target functions or streams.

+## Targets

-Supports over 15 AWS services as **targets**: AWS Lambda, Amazon SQS, Amazon SNS, Amazon Kinesis Data Streams, Amazon Kinesis Data Firehose, ...
+Supports over 15 AWS services as targets:

+- AWS Lambda functions.
+- Streams in Amazon Kinesis Data Streams.
+- Delivery streams in Amazon Kinesis Data Firehose.
+- Amazon EC2 instances.
+- AWS Batch jobs.
+- Step Functions state machines.
+- Log groups in Amazon CloudWatch Logs.
+- Amazon ECS tasks.
+- Systems Manager Run Command.
+- Systems Manager Automation.
+- Pipelines in CodePipeline.
+- CodeBuild projects.
+- Amazon Inspector assessment templates.
+- Amazon SNS topics.
+- Amazon SQS queues.

 ## Use cases